ktrzeciaknubisa/jxcore-issues/issues/other/followMe/README.md

 # Info

-This test compares result of `jxcore.monitor.followMe()` between JXcore 2.1.5, 2.3.3 and 2.3.5 (the newest)
+This test compares result of `jxcore.monitor.followMe()` between JXcore 2.1.5, 2.3.3 and 2.3.5 (the newest) on MacOSX x64

 # Start